↖ Homepage of the site 'What to do with your life?'

 |

-Concerning social ambition, we can take as an example certain Western social environments where the cult of success is practiced.
-Indeed, they glorify an idealized image of the individual who succeeds through their own efforts, but the sociological reality is an amplification of nepotistic instincts to ensure the success of one's offspring, hence the game of alliances, and the social violence that follows.
-This leads to serious consequences in terms of stress for all individuals involved.
+Regarding social ambition, we can take as an example certain Western social circles where the cult of success is practiced.
+Indeed, an idealized image of the individual who succeeds through their own efforts is glorified there, but the sociological reality is an amplification of nepotistic instincts to ensure the success of one's offspring, hence the playing out of alliances and the resulting social violence.
+This leads to serious consequences in terms of stress for all individuals.

 |